dji-sdk/Onboard-SDK/Onboard_API_Doc/en/TransparentTransport.md

 DJIDrone.getDjiMC().setExternalDeviceRecvDataCallBack(mExtDevReceiveDataCallBack);
 ~~~

-## USAGE Scenario 2 - upstream from Mobile to Onboard Device
+## Usage Scenario 2 - upstream from Mobile Device to Onboard Device

-### Mobile Device to UAV

-The following code snippet shows you how to send data to UAV on different mobile platforms including iOS and Android.
+The following code snippet shows you how to send User Data on different mobile platforms including iOS and Android.

 #### iOS